 Washington’s refineries and marine oil-handling terminals, known as Class 1 facilities, must prepare an oil spill prevention plan to reduce the risk of spills.
-New Class 1 facilities must submit a prevention plan at least 65 days prior to the beginning of operations.
+New Class 1 facilities, and facilities with a change in owner or operator, must submit a prevention plan at least 120 days before the beginning of operations.

 - Assurance that major oil handling equipment meets or exceeds our facility design standards in four specific areas:

 - Spill prevention training, and drug and alcohol awareness programs for operators.

 - A description of spill prevention technology in use, including secondary containment capacity, permeability, and design.

 - A list of spills greater than 25 barrels and measures implemented by the facility to prevent spills from reoccurring.

 - A detailed and comprehensive risk analysis of the facility’s risk of spills to waters of the state.
 A formal process must be used to evaluate the facility.
 The risk analysis must be prepared by a licensed professional engineer or another individual which ecology has deemed to have an acceptable level of expertise.
 The risk assessment must include the results of storage tank inspections under seismic design requirements.

 A complete list of the specific content requirements for our prevention plans can be accessed in the Plan Standards chapter of the Facility Oil Handling Standards rule.